qpwo/dentata/README.md

 # dentata

-Simple, lean, and fully-typed data tree with change listeners for node and the browser.
+Simple, lean, and fully-typed data tree with change listeners for node and the browser, javscript or typescript.

 A minimalist/bare-bones alternative to baobab.
 (Not to mention redux, etc.)